 - Regional cooperation.

-In terms of specific focus over the next ten years (2011-2020) of the Facility's operation, WFPF will support the following priority thrusts embodied in ADB's Water Operational Plan 2011-2020:
+In terms of specific focus over the next ten years (2011-2020) of operation, the facility will support the following priority thrusts embodied in ADB's Water Operational Plan 2011-2020:

 - Increased water use efficiencies across the range of users